jtarchie/site/written/notes/2023-11-15-rails-copilot.md

 # lets initialized the repository to be an app
 # and have an environment
+# this creates artifacts in `copilot/web/`
 copilot init \
   -a rails-app \
   -t "Load Balanced Web Service" \
   -n web \
   -d ./Dockerfile.production

+# create a test/dev environment
+# this create artifacts in `copilot/environments`
+copilot env init \
+  --name dev \
+  --app rails-app \
+  --default-config
 ```

 This does not deploy the application.
 It is just setting up configuration and